devtut/generate/docs/python/date-and-time.md

 ## Parsing a string with a short time zone name into a timezone aware datetime object

-Using the [`dateutil`](http://web.archive.org/web/20170305124338/https://dateutil.readthedocs.io/) library as in the [previous example on parsing timezone-aware timestamps](http://web.archive.org/web/20170305124338/https://stackoverflow.com/documentation/python/484/date-and-time/1592/parsing-a-string-into-a-timezone-aware-datetime-object), it is also possible to parse timestamps with a specified "short" time zone name.
+Using the [`dateutil`](https://dateutil.readthedocs.io) library as in the [previous example on parsing timezone-aware timestamps](https://stackoverflow.com/documentation/python/484/date-and-time/1592/parsing-a-string-into-a-timezone-aware-datetime-object), it is also possible to parse timestamps with a specified &quot;short&quot; time zone name.

-For dates formatted with short time zone names or abbreviations, which are generally ambiguous (e.g. CST, which could be Central Standard Time, China Standard Time, Cuba Standard Time, etc - more can be found [here](http://web.archive.org/web/20170305124338/https://www.timeanddate.com/time/zones/)) or not necessarily available in a standard database, it is necessary to specify a mapping between time zone abbreviation and `tzinfo` object.
+For dates formatted with short time zone names or abbreviations, which are generally ambiguous (e.g. CST, which could be Central Standard Time, China Standard Time, Cuba Standard Time, etc - more can be found [here](https://www.timeanddate.com/time/zones/)) or not necessarily available in a standard database, it is necessary to specify a mapping between time zone abbreviation and `tzinfo` object.

 ```
 from dateutil import tz